 On Friends, Rachel finds Chandler naked and handcuffed in her boss' office, although the audience sees him in tighty whities.
 In any event, she needs him to stay there so her boss won't know she broke in.
 She bribes him by promising to be complementary in her description, making him a legend and "this generation's Milton Berle."
 The legend lasts all of two hours.

 Luckily for Chandler, when he and Monica get together she's genuinely impressed, nicknaming him "Mr Big" and certainly doing something with a tape measure.
 Previously it was implied Chandler was average in that department, meaning he may not be the biggest but clearly the size that pleased Monica.

-In a sketch of the Saturday Night Live episode hosted by Susan Dey, she played a judge in a courtroom scene where the defendant was supposedly well-endowed.
-Since this fact was important to the case, he was required to expose himself to the judge and jury.
+In a sketch of the Saturday Night Live episode hosted by Susan Dey, she plays a judge in a courtroom scene where the defendant is supposedly well-endowed.
+Since this fact was important to the case, he is required to expose himself to the judge and jury.
 With the camera trained on Dey, the lawyers and the jury box, there is the sound of the defendant's fly being unzipped followed by the sound of his member hitting the table with a loud thump.

 Implied in an episode of My Wife and Kids.
 Jaye paints a picture of her husband Michael in the style of Michelangelo's David; when it's unveiled at the art gallery, a woman gasps "Lordy, how do you find time to paint?!"